engivan-oracle/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

       * Minimum key length for RSA > 2048 bits (e.g. for signed jars)
       * Disable TLS 1.0 and TLS 1.1

-      The post java installation actions can be configured differently based on different requirements.
+      The post Java installation actions can be configured differently based on different requirements.

 7. Select the  **Change minimum key length for RSA** option from the dropdown list.
 Another combo box will appear to the right.
 This contains the new minimum key length (in bits) that will be set for RSA signed jars.
 Click on the combo box that appeared on the right.
 Select **2048**.

    ![image of LCM minimimum-rsa-key-length](images/lcm-minimum-rsa-key-length.png)

-8. Click on the **+ another action** button to add an additional post java installation action.
+8. Click on the **+ another action** button to add an additional post Java installation action.
 Another combo box with the placeholder "Select an action" should appear in the next line.

    ![image of LCM add another action](images/lcm-add-another-action.png)